The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \subsubsection{Analysis}

-To draw relevant insights across our topic analysis and the interviews, we merged the final list of topics derived from TopicGPT with the thematic codes identified in the interview data (described in Section~\ref{sec:interviews}).
-Specifically, we integrated the topics with a set of \emph{Challenges} codes by aligning each topic with the most closely related theme.
-This merging process was iterative and followed a double-blind procedure: initially, two coders independently grouped the topics into themes.
-Finally, both coders met to discuss disagreements and reach a consensus.
-In analyzing the merged data, we examined the relative frequency of each topic across the resulting themes and investigated how these frequencies evolved.
-In our analysis, we restricted our scope to the last five years of Q\&A data to better capture current and emerging concerns, totaling 23,215 recent posts.
-In addition to recent posts, we leveraged the data older than five years to identify evolution trends.
+To integrate topic modeling and interview findings, we aligned the final topics with the interview \emph{Challenges} codes from Section~\ref{sec:interviews}.
+This process was iterative and followed a double-blind procedure: first, two coders independently grouped the topics into themes.
+Then, both coders met to discuss disagreements and reach a consensus.
+In analyzing the merged data, we examined the relative frequency of each topic across the resulting themes and investigated how these frequencies evolved. \textbf{To better reflect current and emerging concerns, we limited our analysis to Q\&A data from the five years preceding the end of data collection on February 1, 2025, resulting in a total of 24,132 posts.} In addition to recent posts, we leveraged the data older than five years to identify evolution trends.